 We all know that America is only getting more technologically advanced.
 Technology has advanced the human experience dramatically in terms of mental stimulation and intelligence.
-Physically the opposite is true, for the most part.
+Physically the opposite is true, you don’t see a stable core often.

 The sedentary lifestyle that has evolved is inevitable.
 Being in any position for a prolonged period of time forces adaptation to the position.
-One of life’s greatest gifts, adaptation, can also be a huge downfall for a human body.
+One of life’s greatest gifts, adaptation, can also be a huge downfall for the human body.
 The process of adaptation usually only has efficiency in mind.
-This may be efficiency of mating, day-to-day operations, catching prey, survival, etc. Immediate efficiency does not take into account long term effects.
+This may be the efficiency of mating, day-to-day operations, catching prey, survival, etc. Immediate efficiency does not take into account long-term effects.

-Being able to stabilize the low back with use of intra-abdominal pressure allows us to create a sphere of stabilization.
-This allows us to not only use our limbs off of stability, but also transfer load from lower extremity to upper extremity.
-For this reason, creation of intra-abdominal pressure is massively important to weekend warriors and athletes alike.
+Being able to stabilize the low back with the use of intra-abdominal pressure allows us to create a sphere of stabilization.
+This allows us to not only use our limbs off of stability but also transfer load from lower extremity to upper extremity.
+For this reason, the creation of intra-abdominal pressure is massively important to weekend warriors and athletes alike.

 Everyone hears about how important the core is to a healthy back and function.
 How many of you knew the correct way to stabilize your core?
 Let’s try a test.
 Put one hand on your chest and one on your belly button.
 Take a big, deep breath in.
 What did you notice?
 Ideally, the top hand should not move at all and the bottom hand should be moving out with each deep breath in.
 Being able to create intra-abdominal pressure is the key.
 Being able to do this during functional movements takes the stress and abuse off of the low back by relieving the compensating structures.